-For the first time in my life, I am currently working as a freelancer.
+For the first time in my life, I am currently working as a freelance.
 And it seems still weird to me.
 I started a week a go and I don’t know how long it is going to go for but after 10 years as an employee in an office, this is a pretty big step for me.

 In the first 7 days I have actually realised few things about working as a freelancer at home and not as an employee in the office: